-Karamojong pastoralists of north-east Uganda, numbering around 475,000 people, along with related groups, comprise the most significant marginalized minority in Uganda, isolated geographically, economically and politically, and widely despised by their compatriots as violent and underdeveloped.
-Other Ugandans commonly refer to them as warriors.
+Karamojong pastoralists of north-eastern Uganda, numbering around 371,713 people (1.1 per cent), comprise one of the most significant marginalized minorities in Uganda, isolated geographically, economically and politically.
+Commonly stereotyped by their compatriots as violent and backward, other Ugandans refer to them as warriors.
 Related groups, whose differentiation from Karamojong as separate ethnic or tribal groups is a result of often arbitrary external ethnographic categorization, include Tepeth, Labwor, Dodoth, Napore, Teuso and Pokot.
-The ecological crisis in north-east Uganda dates primarily from water development and disease control programmes begun in 1938, which quickly led to overstocking, overgrazing and environmental degradation, exacerbating periodic drought-induced famines.
+The ecological crisis in north-eastern Uganda dates primarily from water development and disease control programmes begun in 1938, which quickly led to overstocking, overgrazing and environmental degradation, exacerbating periodic drought-induced famines.
 Cultivation in the central belt also suffers from drought, which often causes complete crop failure.
 In recent years, chronic drought has been linked to climate change.

 Since colonial times governments have treated Karamojong primarily as a security problem, based on the people’s tradition of cattle rustling.
 Whereas Karamojong men traditionally conducted cattle raids on neighbouring tribes using spears and sticks, since the widespread introduction of automatic weapons in the early 1980s the region has been a virtual no-go area, save primarily for military expeditions to punish cattle-raiding and the intermittent efforts of relief agencies to supply food during the frequent periods of drought and famine.

-The government of Uganda has attempted a demilitarizing of the Karamojong, who have been reluctant to lay down their weapons in part because they remain prone to cross-border cattle raids from Pokot and Turkana peoples in neighbouring Kenya and Sudan.
+The government of Uganda efforts to demilitarize the Karamojong, who were reluctant to lay down their weapons in part because they remain prone to cross-border cattle raids from Pokot and Turkana peoples in neighbouring Kenya and Sudan.
 An attempt at voluntary disarmament in December 2001 included a government pledge to protect the border and allowance of armed Karamojong border defence militias.
 The effort resulted in collection of 3,000 of an estimated 40,000 weapons.
-But it was accompanied by widespread allegations of abuses – including torture, extrajudicial killings, and destruction of property – by the Ugandan armed forces.
+But it was accompanied by widespread allegations of abuses – including torture, extrajudicial killings and destruction of property – by the Ugandan armed forces.
 Continued Karamojong cattle raids in subsequent years have led to many civilian deaths and spurred a heavy-handed Ugandan military response.